 In September 2010, holders of warrants were issued a total of 466,571 shares of common stock as a result of the exercise of warrants issued in June and October 2007.
 This transaction was initially reported at the time of the acquisition of the shares of common stock and associated warrants in 2007.
-The shares were issued in reliance on an exemption from registration under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration under Regulation S of the Securities Act of 1933, as amended.
+The investor is a sophisticated, accredited and non-US investor and otherwise qualifies under the exemption.

 In September 2010, an employee of the Company was issued 15,432 shares of restricted common stock which was required to be issued according to the terms of his employment agreement.
-The shares were issued in reliance on an exemption from registration under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration under Section 4(2) of the Securities Act of 1933, as amended.
+The executive employee in this transaction has direct knowledge, experience and access to the Company's financial and business information.
+Finally, the executive employee is an accredited investor and can bear the economic risk of the issued securities, if any.